-20. Plaintiff Damary Rodriguez Salabarria is a 46-year-old citizen of Cuba.
+25. Plaintiff Damary Rodriguez Salabarria is a 46-year-old citizen of Cuba.
 Ms. Rodriguez Salabarria was detained by ICE in McAllen, Texas from August 1, 2019 to August 10, 2019, when she was transferred to Calhoun.
-She has remained at Calhoun since then.
+She remained at Calhoun until about May 24, 2020, when she was released pursuant to this Court's preliminary injunction.
 Ms. Rodriguez Salabarria suffers from hypertension, chronic gastritis, and a peptic ulcer, as well as gastroesophageal reflux.
 She takes daily medication for all of these conditions.
 Prior to entering the United States in August 2019, Ms. Rodriguez Salabarria had twice been admitted to a hospital intensive care unit due to acute pancreatitis.
 She has also undergone both an appendectomy and cholecystectomy (gallbladder removal), and suffered from multiple kidney infections.
 As a result of her medical conditions, Ms. Rodriguez Salabarria is at high risk for severe illness or death if she contracts COVID-19.

-21. Plaintiff Emanuel Rosales Borboa is a 35-year-old citizen of Mexico who has been detained by ICE in Calhoun since March 9, 2020.
+26. Plaintiff Emanuel Rosales Borboa is a 35-year-old citizen of Mexico who was detained by ICE in Calhoun from March 9, 2020 to May 28, 2020,17 when he was released pursuant to this Court's preliminary injunction.
 Mr. Rosales Borboa has suffered from asthma for over ten years and uses a prescribed inhaler multiple times per week, as well as Prednisone, an immunosuppressant medication used to treat, among other things, breathing problems.
 As a result of his asthma, Mr. Rosales Borboa is at high risk for severe illness or death if he contracts COVID-19.